memgraph/docs/mage/installation/cugraph.md

 :::info

-If you want to be quicker, you can specify a path for setup script to copy the built executables:
+If you want to be quicker, you can specify a path for the setup script to copy the built executables:

 ```shell